Arte popular has no finer home than Oaxaca City, La Verde Antequera.

-Whether you are seeking jewelry, woven rugs, shawls, ceramics or elaborate wooden figures, the famous alebrijes, you could be overwhelmed by the variety and quality of local crafts.
+Whether you are seeking jewelry, woven rugs, shawls, ceramics or elaborate wooden figures, the famous alebrijes, you might be overwhelmed by the variety and quality of local crafts.
 Our suggestion – take your time, check out and add a star if you’d like to the photos, read a bit before you arrive and visit a few of the stores and meet our favorite artesanos.

 • Be respectful and listen to the soundscape.

-• Learn how to say ‘thank you’ in an indigenous language.
-Oaxaca has 16 indigenous groups and more than 100 languages.
+• Learn how to say ‘thank you’ in an Indigenous language.
+Oaxaca has 16 Indigenous groups and more than 100 languages.
 Here are a few greetings from the local markets.

 • Seek out old friends.
 Print a photo you’ve seen on Flickr and seek out the vendor or artisan.
 Give them what you have printed out.

 Mujeres Artesanas de las Regiones de Oaxaca (MARO), 5 de Mayo #204, 516-0670.
 Open 9am to 8pm every day.
 MARO is run as a cooperative whose crafts women and administrators are involved in all stages of production – from the purchase of raw materials to selling their own products.
-FLICKR
+Flickr

 Mercado de Artesanias is the largest market dedicated exclusively to crafts in the city.
 Located five blocks southwest of the Zócalo, the market has a wide selection and great prices.
 Products range from jewelry to rugs and wooden figures.
 Thanks to the quality of the crafts, this is one of the nicest craft markets in the country.